When most people think of calling it quits on a career, they immediately think of a move to Florida.

 But not not everyone wants to spend their golden years in Florida; some of us want to stay close to friends and family and within the great state of Wyoming.

 Where exactly in Wyoming is the best place to retire?
 Well, there’s only one place to go for the answer — data — which returns Wheatland as the best place to hang up your cleats.

 To that end, we have tried to identify the places in Wyoming that are safe, affordable, and have plenty of things to keep you busy well into retirement.

 What did we find after pouring through all the data?
 Let’s just say we hope folks in Wheatland don’t mind us spreading the word.

-To create our list of the best places in Wyoming to retire, we first used Census data to find all places in the Equality State with a population of at least 5,000 that aren’t townships.
+To create our list of the best places in Wyoming to retire, we first used Census data to find all places in the Equality State — 188 cities and towns.

 - Low cost of living as measured by rent

 - Low crime

 - Things to do (Museums, Colleges, and Libraries in town)